Authentic Lessons for 21st Century Learning

 Explain

-Students review the definitions of different types of angles and how they apply to real-world situations.
+Students review the definitions of different types of angles and determine how they apply to real-world situations.

 Extend

-Students design a blueprint of their dream town, complete with at least one transversal street and all four types of special angle pairs covered in this lesson.
+Students design a blueprint of their dream town, complete with at least one transversal street and all four types of special angle pairs that are covered in this lesson.

 Evaluate

-Students analyze their peers’ blueprints and provide feedback.
+Students analyze their peers’ blueprints, provide feedback, and work through practice problems.

 Materials